ephel-lang/nethra/README.md

 val compose = fun x -> fst x, fst (snd (snd x))
 ```

-With such approach `X` cannot capture the existential type which is not really satisfactory.
+With such an approach `X` cannot capture the existential type which is not satisfactory.

 #### Recursive sum types